 The first book is for monthly planning, habit tracking, and various lists.
 In the front of the book, I will write down my primary goal for the year.
 Then I will have a couple of pages to list out the objectives required to meet that goal along with other pertinent lists.
 There will also be a two-page spread on the centre for a weekly menu (using sticky notes to swap out days) and space for a shopping list.
 I have also left space at the end for future planning, and accomplishment tracking.

-The second book will be swapped out half-way though the year.
-It is my weekly to-do book and will hold the first half of 2020’s weekly to-dos and weekly planning plus worksheets for my AM and PM routines that I am working on building.
+The second book will be swapped out halfway through the year.
+It is my weekly to-do book and will hold the first half of 2020’s weekly to-dos and weekly planning plus worksheets for my AM and PM routines that I am working on.
 Like this year’s book, each week will have a two-page spread.
 One page for notes and tracking various things, and one page for to-dos.

 The third book is my personal journal.
 I have been working on keeping a daily journal to create a record of how I spend my time, but also to write a bit about my feelings and emotions.
 I’ve been journaling regularly since August and I’ve found it to be quite cathartic.
 So I think that the idea of including my journal in with my “life planning” book will be a good thing.